Nuisance and pollution complaints

-Depending on the type of issue you might be better off contacting another agency:
+Depending on the type of issue, you may be better off contacting another agency:

 - Noise from new developments - You can contact the developer or builder directly.
 Names are usually listed on signage or vehicles.

-- Noise from short term rentals such as Airbnb - Local police station is the first stop for any after hours noise.
+- Noise from short term rentals, such as Airbnb - Local police station is the first stop for any after-hours noise.
 You can also contact the hosting website for the accommodation to lodge a complaint.
-If the noise of a repeating or ongoing nature it can be reported to Council.
+If the noise is of a repeating or ongoing nature, it can be reported to Council.

 If you'd like a response from us, please give us your email address.